An Amazing Awesome Weekend in Old Saint Augustine

 SHOPPING ON ST. GEORGE STREET

 Saint Augustine is a great choice for a short weekend getaway in Florida.
-There is so much amazing history here, so much to explore, and so many restaurants to try.
+There is so much amazing history here, much to explore, and many restaurants to try.
 Spending the weekend here was just enough to get a feel for the city, but there is so much to see and do here.
 When we return, we can pick up where we left off and still not see the same place twice.

 Have you ever been to St. Augustine?
 What are some of your favorites!?
 We would love to hear from you!